er1kb/visidata-plugins/README.md

 | dump-mappings | Dump the mappings as json to a TextSheet |

+### Considerations

+### When setting up the client
+You need the Elasticsearch python client: __python -m pip install elasticsearch__.
+When connecting to a secure cluster, this plugin assumes that the user has sufficient privileges to read/write and monitor.

+### In Visidata
+Please be aware that your login credentials will be fully visible inside Visidata, as they are part of the connection url.
+The url is shown in the _Statuses_ window at startup, and as part of the _Options_ ("es\_url").
+This might be a problem if you are working in some kind of a shared environment.

+#### At index time
+If you index a sheet called _dogs_ into Elasticsearch, the plugin will look for type mappings in a sheet named _dogs\_mappings_.
+If this mapping sheet does not exist, Elasticsearch will guess the types and give you default mappings.
+You can produce a template of type mappings by using _es-infer-mappings_ on a Visidata TableSheet.
+The mapping sheet is provided as key-value pairs, so you can edit the mappings in Visidata and not have to keep track of matching parentheses of the nested dict that Elasticsearch expects at index time.
+A lot of the ES and Kibana functionality depends on typing, so try and be specific by providing the mappings at index time.
+The same goes for index settings, contained in a sheet named _dogs\_settings_.

 ### Overview shortcut
 If you get good use out of this plugin, you may want to add a keyboard shortcut in your .visidatarc, for accessing the overview sheet.
 ```